MagnusOestlund/timetracker/README.md

 #### **Timer Not Working**
 - Verify project name is entered (required field)
-- Check for error messages in the status bar
+- Check for error messages in the status bar (⚠️ prefix)
 - Restart the application if timer appears stuck

 #### **Data Not Saving**